We help people who want to work on AI Safety to team up together on concrete projects.

 I think this is incredibly reckless, because it doesn’t seem likely that current alignment or control techniques will scale with AI systems becoming ever more capable and distributed.

-Once we cross the threshold of creating AI systems that are competent enough to disempower or extinct us, we probably only get one critical try.
+Once we cross the threshold of being able to create AI systems that are competent enough to disempower or extinct us, we probably only get one critical try.
 We don’t know where that threshold is, but I think we should take the possibility seriously that it is not far out.

 As an AISC organiser, I am interested in your project if it is aimed at addressing this overall risk scenario or a part of it.